 Some people may have lived their whole lives enduring a slight headache or back pain every now and then.
 They think it’s normal, take some pain relievers, and go on with their daily activities.

-What they don’t realize is that, in some ways, the slight headache affects their performance at work, and even their emotional state.
+What they don’t realize is that, in some ways, the slight headache affects their performance at work and even their emotional state.

 Getting regular chiropractic care will help your body get a full system recovery, and will immensely improve your life.
 But before you become a chiropractic care regular, you must have your first visit to a chiropractor.
-All great journeys starts with that one little step.
+All great journeys start with that one little step.

 So as your first step to chiropractic recovery, what should you expect on your first visit to a chiropractor?

-What to Wear During a Chiropractic Visit
+What to Wear During a First Chiropractic Visit

 A Physical Exam During a Chiropractic Visit

-The physical exam is a thorough process wherein your vital signs, such as pulse and breathing rates, blood pressure, etc., will be checked.
+The physical exam is a thorough process wherein vital signs, such as pulse and breathing rates, blood pressure, etc., will be checked.
 Your reflexes will be evaluated.
 Orthopedic and neurological tests will be conducted.
 The muscle tone, strength, and range of motion of the affected area will be tested.
 You might also be asked to execute specific movements to determine how well your body performs.

-When all the gathered information, including your physical exam have been evaluated, your chiropractor will discuss with you her/his diagnosis of your condition, and treatment recommendations.
+When all the gathered information, including your physical exam, have been evaluated, your chiropractor will discuss with you her/his diagnosis of your condition and treatment recommendations.
 Depending on the examination, you may need to undergo an x-ray exam, MRI, and/or some laboratory tests.
 You may be recommended to make a follow-up appointment.
 The severity of your condition and the selected chiropractic method will determine the number of visits you may have to make.
-Depending on your condition, you may also be recommended to get supplemental therapy such as massage, acupressure/acupuncture, laser therapy, cranio-sacral therapy, taking supplements (e.g. vitamins or herbs), etc. The chiropractor will make these recommendations if s/he thinks it will lead to a faster recovery or allow your body to heal itself better or more completely.
+Depending on your condition, you may also be recommended to get supplemental therapy such as massage, acupressure/acupuncture, laser therapy, craniosacral therapy, taking supplements (e.g. vitamins or herbs), etc. The chiropractor will make these recommendations if s/he thinks it will lead to a faster recovery or allow your body to heal itself better or more completely.